LauraBermudezP/LauraBermudezP/README.md

 ---

-🦋 Survivor and a lifelong learner
+🦋 Survivor and a lifelong learner.
-💻 Spontaneous Software Development junior, fan of logic & OOP
+💻 Spontaneous Software Development junior.
+Fan of OOP.
-✨ Passionate about astronomy, anatomy, autonomous learning, languages and music
+✨ Passionate about astronomy, anatomy, kingdom fungi, languages and music.
-🐱 Lover of felines, cooking, writing/reading and physical activity
+🐱 Feline lover.

 ---

 ### 👩‍💻 About me

-- 🎓 Currently learning how to program at CESDE Institute.
+- 🎓 Currently learning how to program at CESDE.
-- 🚀 Working on a programming students' forum named **DEV DEVEL** with some of my institute classmates.
-- 💬 I love learning about **good practices, Java, logic & databases**.
+- 💬 I love learning about **good practices, Java, OPP & databases**.
-- 📖 In my free time I like to play videogames, read cool books, ride my bike, follow cooking recipes and improve my English on my own.
+- 📖 In my free time, I like playing videogames, reading some books, riding my bike, following cooking recipes and improving my English on my own.
-- 👾 Fun fact: I speak English to myself in order to improve my speaking.

 ---